al70023/proxmox-server/README.md

 # Getting Started
 * If using laptop, make sure to disable sleep on lid close before any install.
+* Before installation, set Virtualization and IOMMU (PCIE passthrough) on in BIOS settings
 * Backup any data that may be lost.
 * Run benchmarks for CPU, check NIC max throughput, and check network speeds.